Greenland-Robotics/Programmer-Sandbox/README.md

 Central location for tunable constants (motor positions, PID values, setpoints, etc).

 ### Key Fields
-  **Example fields that many teams may use, feel free to delete them if they are unnecassary**
+  **Example fields that many teams may use, feel free to delete them if they are unnecessary**
 - `clawClose`, `clawOpen`: Servo positions for the claw.
 - `armUp`, `armMiddle`, `armDown`: Encoder positions for arm levels.
 - `wristUp`, `wristDown`: Servo positions for wrist.